FOLLOW US

 • ID

-You will need to show these documents if you are stopped by the police or if you cross non-Schengen borders.
-This includes rental vehicles.
-If you do not have these papers the police may take your vehicle and charge you for this.
-If you drive a vehicle in Poland it must meet local technical requirements.
+You will need to show these if you are stopped by the police or if you cross non-Schengen borders.
+If you do not have them, the police may take your vehicle and charge fees.

 Tolls

-You may need to pay a road toll on some parts of motorways, expressways and national roads.
-More information is available on the toll operator website.
+You must pay road tolls on some stretches of motorways, expressways and national roads.
+See the toll operator website for details.

 Before you travel check that: